KhronosGroup/3D-Formats-Guidelines/KTXArtistGuide.md

 With everything installed, you can now compress your glTF files.
 There are different compression options available; here are a few methods to get you started.

 ### METHOD 1: UASTC + ETC1S
-Compress normal and occlusion/roughness/metalness textures with UASTC, and all others with ETC1S:
+Compress Normal and Occlusion/Roughness/Metalness (ORM) textures with UASTC, and all others with ETC1S:
 ```
 gltf-transform uastc input.glb output1.glb --level 4 --rdo 4 --slots "{normalTexture,occlusionTexture,metallicRoughnessTexture}" --zstd 18 --verbose

 gltf-transform etc1s output1.glb output2.glb --quality 255 --verbose
 ```